reactioncommerce/reaction-docs/developer/architecture/routing.md

 # Routing
 Reaction implements the routing functionality provided by [kadira:flow-router](https://github.com/kadirahq/flow-router) for routing in the `reaction-router` package.

-`flow-router` is packaged with some utilities for loading routes from the Reaction Registry in the `reactioncommerce:reaction-router` package.

 The Reaction router object is exported as `ReactionRouter`

 ## Helpers